The rate of tax depends on the total profits of the company, but marginal relief is available where the

 Taxation of dividends

 Companies are not usually charged to CT on dividends received from other companies.
 Individuals and trusts receive dividends with a 10% 'tax credit'.
 The dividend plus the tax credit (100/90 of the amount received) is treated as taxable income, and the 10% tax credit settles some or all of the tax liability.
-But a taxpayer with no liability cannot obtain a repayment of the tax credit from the Revenue - it can only be used to settle liabilities.
+But a taxpayer with no liability cannot obtain a repayment of the tax credit from the HMRC - it can only be used to offset liabilities.

 Trading companies do not pay tax on disposals of 'substantial shareholdings', which